gouvisPan/TrafficNLClient/README.md

 5) Start the app: npm start

-note: The proxy of the application is set to http://localhost:3000/.
+note: The proxy is set to http://localhost:3000/.

 ## Available Scripts